 Erythropoietin (EPO), is another peptide hormone secreted by a non-endocrine tissue, the kidney.
 It is also known as Haemopoietin.
 Erythropoietin secreted by the juxtaglomerular cells of the kidney functions by triggering the RBC production in the bone marrow, especially when the oxygen level in the blood reduces.
 The formation of RBC is called erythropoiesis.

 Gastrin, secretin, cholecystokinin (CCK) and gastric inhibitory peptide (GIP) are four peptide hormones secreted by endocrine cells of the gastrointestinal tract (GIT).
 These hormones help in digestion by stimulating the secretion of different enzymes and gastric juices.

 - Gastrin: This stimulates the release of HCl and pepsinogen for digestion by acting on the gastric glands.

 - Secretin: Secretin stimulates the exocrine portion of the pancreas for the secretion of water and bicarbonate ions.

 - Cholecystokinin: CCK stimulates the secretion of pancreatic enzymes and bile by the pancreas and gallbladder respectively.

-Growth factors which help in normal growth and repairing of tissues are also a non-endocrine tissue secretion.
+Growth factors which help in normal growth and repairing of tissues are also a non-endocrine tissue secretions.

-Stay tuned with BYJU’S to learn more about Hormones of Heart, Kidney, and Gastrointestinal.
+Stay tuned with BYJU’S to learn more about Hormones of the Heart, Kidney, and Gastrointestinal.